kevinolega/callcentertrainingtips/2web/2web-welcome.md

 Our six weeks module is more comprehensive and provides more practice exercises.

-The new set costs ₱487.
+The new set costs ₱497.

 You'll get a total of 42 lessons and six live coaching sessions.

+Please send us a message if you'd like to get the six week module.